Dollar rallies, reversing course, but doubts remain

-NEW YORK The dollar reversed course during New York trading on Friday to rise against the euro and yen after a report showed U.S. consumers were less optimistic, prompting a rise in risk aversion.
+NEW YORK The dollar reversed course during New York trading Friday to rise against the euro and yen, after a report showed U.S. consumers were less optimistic, prompting a rise in risk aversion.

 While a cutback in stimulus is not a rise in official interest rates, investors are acting as if the rise in Treasury market yields is the equivalent.
-Higher U.S. yields would typically raise the attractiveness of dollar-denominated assets and boost the dollar.
+Rising U.S. yields would typically raise the attractiveness of dollar-denominated assets and be good for the dollar.

-Quantitative easing, or bond purchases by the Fed for its own balance sheet, was uncharted territory until the central bank launched the operation in a major policy shift to try to help stabilize the economy.
-Now, investors are concerned that rising yields may lead to a broader sell-off in U.S. assets.
+But coming on the back of a major policy shift from the Federal Reserve, quantitative easing or bond purchases by the Federal Reserve for its own balance sheet was uncharted territory, and investors are concerned that rising yields may lead to a sell off in U.S. assets.

 "Without the U.S. consumer behind growth, the U.S. will struggle to have a stronger economy," said Michael Woolfolk, global market strategist at BNY Mellon in New York.
 "It's risk off."